Eero28/ReviewApp/ReadMe.md

 **Key Features:**
 - Easy login and signup
-- Write and submit reviews with a simple form
+- Write, submit, and delete your own reviews
-- Add comments on reviews
+- Add and remove comments on reviews
 - Like your favorite reviews and comments
 - Search for reviews and other users
 - Smooth pop-up modals for quick actions
 - Smart recommendations using TensorFlow
 - Automated CI/CD for hassle-free updates
-- Runs in Docker and can be deployed on Azure
+- Runs in Docker and deployed on Azure

 ## **Key Technologies Used:**